 - Spoofed in a sketch in Episode 13:

-- "Bruces" sketch, when Michael Baldwin gets introduced to the other characters, all named Bruce.
+- The "Bruces" sketch, when Michael Baldwin gets introduced to the other characters, all named Bruce.

-- One episode of M*A*S*H, where a visiting major introduced himself to Majors Burns and Houlihan, Hawkeye throws himself in with the lot and nobody skips a beat.
+- In one episode of M*A*S*H, where a visiting major introduced himself to Majors Burns and Houlihan, Hawkeye throws himself in with the lot and nobody skips a beat.